-This winter, outdoor activities and staying close to home are both great ideas to keep you happy and healthy!
+This winter, outdoor activities are a great option to keep you happy and healthy.
 It’s the perfect time to try something new – like snowshoeing!

-For any winter activity, planning ahead and a bit of research can go a long way to make sure you day is safe and fun!
+For any winter activity, planning ahead and a bit of research can go a long way to make sure your day is safe and fun!

 Snowshoeing is like any other winter sport – some advance planning is required.

 It gets dark earlier in the winter, so leave yourself lots of time to complete your route during daylight hours.

 Make sure you check the hourly weather forecast before you head out and adapt accordingly.
 It’s a great idea to pack an extra pair of socks and mitts in case you get cold or damp.

 And don’t forget to bring some water – hydration is key even when it’s cold out!

 Snowshoes strap to your winter boots and spread your weight out over a larger area, making it easier for you to walk on top of snow without sinking down.

 Snowshoes come in different sizes.
 The best one for you will depend on what type of snow you are walking in.